 Then I shared it with PM Julia Gillard.

 Then I shared it with my LinkedIn network.

 Then I Facebooked it.

 My story then started to walk around the web as it was Liked, posted and shared.
-Needless to say my blog traffic has gone through the roof in two days!
+Needless to say my blog traffic went through the roof during this time.